-I am an assistant professor in the Department of Urban and Regional Planning at the College of Architecture and Planning.
+I am an associate professor in the Department of Urban and Regional Planning at the College of Architecture and Planning.
 My research and teaching are centered on transportation and social equity.
 I teach seminar and lab-based courses in transportation planning/policy, data analytics, and geographic information systems at the University of Colorado Denver.
 As a scholar, I focus on how transportation systems help or hinder the mobility of disadvantaged groups such as older adults, women, immigrants, and low-income households.
 I work on topics in the United States, India, and Canada.

 I have been a member of the American Institute of Certified Planners (AICP) of the American Planning Association (APA) since 2014.
 Before joining academia I worked as a private sector consultant in India (2005-07; 1997-99) and at the Institute of Transportation Studies, Berkeley, CA (2003-05).